Ultimate Guide to nPB Replacements

-- Low conversion cost: In many cases, most of the nPB replacement fluids can be used in existing equipment, using the same methods.
-After emptying and cleaning the vapor degreaser many of the nPB replacement cleaning fluids can be “dropped in” into the machinery without an appreciable change to the cleaning process.
+- Low conversion cost: In many cases, most of the nPB replacement fluids are used in existing equipment, using the same methods.
+After emptying and cleaning the vapor degreaser many of the nPB replacement cleaning fluids “drop in” to the machinery without an appreciable change to the cleaning process.

-- Same or better cleaning: The modern fluorinated nPB replacements have been lab-tested and analyzed to ensure the cleaning results are reliable, consistent and just as good as nPB.
+- Same or better cleaning: The modern fluorinated nPB replacements are lab-tested and analyzed to ensure the cleaning results are reliable, consistent and just as good as nPB.
 Cleaning efficiencies were maintained or improved.
 Using a nPB replacement fluid improves or increases cleaning consistency.
 This reduces scrap and rework which lessens the amount of raw materials used to complete an order.
-Plus, fewer scrapped parts get sent to the landfill.
+Plus, fewer scrapped parts make it to the landfill.

 - Conserved natural resources: Many of the nPB replacement fluids have a lower boiling point and heat of vaporization than nPB, reducing the amount of energy needed to heat the cleaner.
 This reduces fossil fuel consumption resulting in a lower total carbon emission and less greenhouse gas output.

-- Better waste management: When used in a vapor degreaser, nPB replacements are recycled and reused in the degreaser, allowing for hundreds of hours use before they need to be refreshed or replaced.
+- Better waste management: When used in a vapor degreaser, nPB replacements recycle in the degreaser, allowing for hundreds of hours use before they need to be refreshed or replaced.
 In addition, the vapor degreaser concentrates the soil and contaminants as it works, minimizing the amount of hazardous waste generated.

 - Enhanced safety: Many of the new nPB replacement fluids are nonflammable for improved safety in the workplace.
 Their azeotropic properties ensure they are thermally stable and safe to use.
 This could also translate into to company insurance savings.